Momita19/Momita19/README.md

 ---

--✨ I'm a AI/ML & CV engineer, follow me for exploring the vast AI.
+-✨ I'm Fullstack Enggineer by work, I was AI/ML & CV engineer by passion, follow me for exploring the vast Technology.
 - 👀 I’m interested in Artificial intelligence and Machine Learning
-- 🌱 I’m currently learning Data structures and Backend development
+- 🌱 I’m currently continuously learning Data structures and Fullstack development -📫 Tech stack - nextjs, reactjs, typescript, javascript, mongodb, nodejs, expressjs...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything...
 - 📫 How to reach me on Linkedin - https://www.linkedin.com/in/momita-p-64ab451b4/